Chernobyl New Safe Confinement: Waste storage

-For the removal and storage of nuclear waste within the New Safe Confinement area, the strategies for removing waste is split into three systems.
+For the removal and storage of nuclear waste within the New Safe Confinement area, the strategies for removing waste are split into three systems.
 Disposal of solid nuclear waste had the Vector Radioactive Waste Storage Facility built near to the Chernobyl site, consisting of the Industrial Complex for Solid Radwaste Management (ICSRM), a nuclear waste storage site.
 It is being constructed by Nukem Technologies, a German nuclear decommissioning company, a subsidiary of the Russian Atomstroyexport.
 This storage is reported to be able to contain 75000 m3 of material.
 The storage is for both temporary high level waste as well as low and intermediate level long-term waste storage.

 The Plant on Liquid Radwaste Management (PLRWM) was constructed to remove, store, and process liquid nuclear waste from the Chernobyl site.
 Processed liquid is turned into solid waste in 200-L barrels where it can then be stored long-term, at a rate of 2,500 cubic meters a year.

 Spent fuel is stored long-term in the Spent Fuel Storage Facility.
 232 storage containers of nuclear waste can be stored in the facility for an expected 100 years.